ius-csg/cslabs-backend/README.md

 access the proxmox host is encrypted so a command is developed to ease the process of adding them.

 1. Build the solution
-2. `cd CSLabsConsole/bin/Debug/netcoreapp2.2`
+2. `cd CSLabs.Console/bin/Debug/netcoreapp2.2`
-3. `dotnet CSLabsConsole.dll`
+3. `dotnet CSLabs.Console.dll`

 This will show you all the commands available: